 What's Included in the Price

-- Surface preparation (pressure cleaning, crack repair, priming)
+- Surface preparation (pressure cleaning, crack repair, loose material removal, bonding agent where needed)

-- Protection of windows, paths, and garden areas during application
+- Protection of windows, doors, paths, and garden areas during application

 - Cleanup

-Scaffolding for work above single-storey height is a separate line item in most quotes.
+Scaffolding for work above single-storey height is a separate line item in most quotes, typically $1,500–$4,000 for a standard two-storey terrace.
 Confirm whether it is included.
-Painting after cement render is also separate, as cement render is applied in a natural grey and needs a paint coat for colour and weather protection.
+All scaffolding above 4 metres must be erected to AS/NZS 1576.
+Painting after cement render is also a separate scope.
+Cement render is applied in a natural grey and needs a paint system for colour and weather protection.
 Acrylic render includes colour in the mix.
-Work must comply with NCC Volume 2 weatherproofing requirements, and any scaffolding above 4 metres must be erected to AS/NZS 1576.
+All work must comply with NCC Volume 2 Performance Requirement H2P2 for weatherproofing.

 What Affects the Cost

 - Scaffolding.
-Two-storey homes and terraces with high parapets need scaffolding.
-This is a significant addition to the total cost and must comply with AS/NZS 1576 if above 4 metres.
+Two-storey terraces and homes with high parapets need scaffolding.
+This adds $1,500–$4,000 to the total cost depending on perimeter length and hire duration.

 - Surface condition.
 Clean brick in good condition is the ideal substrate.
-Painted brick, crumbling mortar, or old peeling render all need additional preparation before new render can be applied.
+Painted brick needs a bonding agent or mechanical preparation.
+Crumbling mortar or peeling old render requires additional prep that can account for 30–40% of the total job.

 - Stripping old render.
-If the existing render is hollow or pulling away (tap it with a hammer and listen), it must come off before re-rendering.
-This adds cost but prevents the new render from failing.
+If the existing render is hollow or pulling away (tap it with a hammer and listen for a hollow sound), it must come off before re-rendering.
+Removal adds $15–$30/m2 but prevents the new render from failing within a year or two.

 - Sandstone substrates.
-Cement render should not be applied directly to sandstone.
-Sandstone needs to breathe, and cement render traps moisture, accelerating stone deterioration.
-Lime-based render or specific breathable systems are required for sandstone homes.
+Cement render must not be applied directly to sandstone.
+Sandstone is porous and needs to breathe.
+Lime-based render ($80–$120/m2) or a proprietary breathable system is required.
+Not all renderers have experience with this.

 - Strata approval.
-In apartment buildings and townhouse complexes, rendering or re-rendering the facade may require body corporate approval, particularly if it changes the building's external appearance.
+In apartment buildings and townhouse complexes, facade rendering or re-rendering is typically a body corporate decision that must comply with building by-laws before work can proceed.

 A single feature wall on a post-1980 brick home in the western suburbs with no scaffolding sits toward $2,000.
 A full two-storey terrace in the inner west requiring old render stripped, scaffolding, surface repair, and acrylic finish pushes toward $18,000.